Ramengel/demo/README.md

 ## Database

-Predictions table has combined unique key to prevent spam predictions on each fixture.
+Predictions table has combined unique key to prevent spam predictions on each match.